navferty/NumericParser/README.md

 # NumericParser

-Simple library for flexible parsing numeric values, stored in strings, to decimal values with precision.
+A simple library for flexible parsing numeric values stored in strings to decimal values with precision.

-Handles with different formats like "1,111.11" or "2.222,22".
+Handles different formats like "1,111.11" or "2.222,22".

 ## NuGet package installation

 [![NuGet](https://img.shields.io/nuget/v/NumericParser.svg)](https://www.nuget.org/packages/NumericParser/)

-You can download NumericParser from [nuget.org](https://www.nuget.org/packages/NumericParser/) as NuGet package, or simply run the following command in the Package Manager Console:
+You can download NumericParser from [nuget.org](https://www.nuget.org/packages/NumericParser/) as a NuGet package, or simply run the following command in the Package Manager Console:

 ```powershell